-Stronghold – Fighting Organised Crime in Partnership
+Stronghold - Fighting organised crime and exploitation in partnership

 Full details of our commitment to counter organised crime groups and how you can get involved.

 With over 6,000 Organised Crime Groups and nearly 50,000 individuals involved, organised crime costs the UK more than £24 billion per year.

 Stronghold is Thames Valley Police making a commitment to seeing a reduction in levels of serious and organised crime in our region.
 Working closely with our partners in local authority, social services and the other emergency services, we aim to achieve better knowledge sharing and suitable resourcing to disrupt and prevent the work of organised crime gangs and provide safeguarding to the innocent victims caught up in the middle.

 An organised crime group’s activities can cover different serious crime types, including;

 Serious crime is defined by section 93(4) Police Act 1997 as crime that involves the use of violence, results in substantial financial gain or is conducted by a large number of persons in pursuit of common purpose, or crime for which a person aged 21 or over on first conviction could expect to be imprisoned for three or more years.